forestryio/forestry.io/hugo/content/docs/git-sync/manual-setup.md

 {{% pretty_screenshot img="/uploads/2019/04/add-site-manual-init.png" %}}

-After you click **Next**, you will be prompted to enter the repository URL and the branch you wish to import.
-The repository URL should be the **SSH URL** used for cloning the project, not the HTTPS URL.
+After you click **Next**, you will be prompted to enter the repository URL, the branch you wish to import, and (if you are importing a Jekyll or Hugo site,) the [config path](/docs/quickstart/setup-site#config-path).
+The repository URL should be the **SSH URL**, not the HTTPS URL.

 ## Completing the Connection